The Americano cocktail comprises Campari, sweet vermouth, and soda water served in a highball glass over ice and garnished with a slice of lemon.

-Just like the Martini (shaken, not stirred), and specifically the Vesper Martini, James Bond affected the Americano, making it a bit more popular.
+Just like the Martini (shaken, not stirred), and specifically the Vesper, James Bond also affected the Americano, making it a bit more popular.
 In the 1953 novel, “Casino Royale” by Ian Fleming, Bond’s first drink was indeed the Americano, and then in later novels, the cocktail appeared again.
 But it did not start from there… Its invention was almost a century before that.

 The Americano was first served in 1860, in a bar called “Caffè Campari” in Milan, Italy.
 The creator of the Americano and owner of the bar was Gaspare Campari, and it’s believed the name of the drink comes from its popularity amongst American tourists.